How to stream Postgres to Typesense

 With Postgres data streaming to Typesense, you can build real-time search experiences, maintain up-to-date search indexes, and provide fast, typo-tolerant search for your users.

-By the end of this how-to, you’ll have a configured Typesense collection that stays in sync with your database.
+By the end of this how-to, you’ll have a configured Typesense cluster that stays in sync with your database.

 Prerequisites